choikweon/Flask/README.md

  - psycopg2-binary
    + used for Flask-PostgreSQL data interface. to be exact, python library for psql. ```psycopg2``` package exists, but somehow ```psycopg2-binary``` should be installed instead. ```psycopg2``` throws some error when intalled.
    + not from the tutorial.
+   + need to update to pip version 21.2.4
  - flask-login
    + user login module for Flask. keeps tracking the logged in user.
  - email-validator